Are you sick of spending hours interviewing only to find that the perfect candidate turns down your job offer? Sound familiar?

 Ideally you want to create a level of excitement about the opportunity to work for your business.

-Ensure the offer is in the ball park of what has discussed or advertised.
+Ensure the offer is in the ball park of what has discussed or advertised and other travel industry jobs or jobs in hotels.
 Your new recruit should feel excited about joining your organisation, not short changed before they even arrive.
 Keep in mind that no one wants to leave their job for the same or worse still a lower renumeration; employees like to feel they are progressing in their career.
 Be prepared to negotiate – experienced talent is hard to come by!

 Keep in touch!